 - Priestley International Centre for Climate Change and the University of Leeds

-I am using recently available high resolution (~1.5km) satellite imagery and atmospheric simulations to downscale and validate current coarse climate simulations for the Everest region of the Nepal Himalaya, with a focus on the Khumbu glacier.
+I am using regional climate models and in situ data to downscale and validate current coarse climate simulations for the Everest region of the Nepal Himalaya, with a current focus on the Khumbu glacier.
 The aim is to improve predictions of future glacier change in the region.
-Catchment scale precipitation and temperature datasets will be used in order to refine climate inputs, enabling 3D glacier energy, mass balance and runoff models to be created.
-Catchment specific variables, particularly supraglacial debris cover, will be included in these simulations.
+Catchment scale precipitation and temperature datasets will be used in order to refine climate inputs, which will act as inputs for an glacier energy mass balance model.
+Sensitivity runs to test the importance of the climate variables, and the resolution of these variables, will be carried out.
+A3D glacier ice flow model will be used to simulate ice flow, with an evolving surface debris layer, and quantify glacier change until 2100. to be created.
 The uncertainty associated with these models will be tested and quanitified, and field observations will be used for validation.